jSegue requires a IRMIFL::jni_env pointer for all JNI

 jSegue thunk methods wrap jSegue impl methods with a try/catch block so

-that any java::lang::Throwable *
+that any java::lang::Throwable * derived exception is

 caught and returned to the JVM. jSegue impl methods are passed a jni_env